foundinblank/study1adults/06newresults.md

 2. There appears to be no effect of reversal on eye gaze behavior, though.
 3. There appears to be no correlation between eye gaze and accuracy, for either forward or reversed stories.
 4. Visualizations do repeatedly suggest subtle AoASL effects.
 Later signers appear to focus more on the mouth, and this effect is pronounced during reversed stories.
+5. Reversed-stories analysis do not offer different results.

 Late (Deaf & Hearing) Signers
 =============================